Stock market today: Wall Street inches higher toward edge of bull market

 Coinbase criticized the SEC's approach to crypto, saying “the solution is legislation that allows fair rules for the road to be developed transparently and applied equally, not litigation.”

-Elsewhere in markets, oil prices were mixed following gains driven earlier in the week by Saudi Arabia's announcement that it would cut production to boost crude's price.
-A barrel of U.S. crude was 0.1% higher at $72.20.
-A barrel of Brent crude, the international standard, sank 0.3% to $76.48.
+Elsewhere in markets, oil prices gave up some gains driven earlier in the week by Saudi Arabia's announcement that it would cut production to boost crude's price.
+A barrel of U.S. crude fell 41 cents to $71.74.
+A barrel of Brent crude, the international standard, sank 42 cents to $76.29.

 Both were close to $120 a year ago but have fallen amid worries about a strapped global economy’s need for fuel.